-Healthy Skin is no makeup trick it requires a healthy diet of greens and hydration.
+Healthy skin is no makeup trick.
+It requires a healthy diet of greens and hydration.
 However, Korean makeup trends follow along by creating dewy skin finishes.
-To create your own make sure that your skin is properly moisturized, there are a lot of moisturizers out there in the market so make sure you pick what’s best for your skin type.
-To create a dewy finish, use a highlighting cream on the high points of your face and apply cream or liquid foundation lightly, mostly just on areas where you need it.
+To create your own make sure that your skin is properly moisturized.
+There are a lot of moisturizers out there on the market so make sure you pick what’s best for your skin type.
+To create a dewy finish, use a highlighting cream on the high points of your face.
+Apply cream or liquid foundation lightly, mostly just on areas where you need it.
 Avoid using powder foundation because this is going to create a matte finish.
 Set it with a shimmery finishing powder to a more dewy look.

 Even though the straight brow look is still around, I see a slight nod to rounder arched brows as well.
 If you have a naturally arched brow, just fill it in to create just a light arch.
 It’s a little bit shy off the straight brow look, just a bit rounder towards the end.

 9. Flushed Cheeks